Graham277/NewDozer/README.md

     This allows you to develop and test the status on your own server without clogging up the production server.
 5. Run main.py

-Requires the discord.py, requests, pillow, and dotenv libraries
+Requires the discord.py, statbotics, requests, pillow, and dotenv libraries

 ## TODO:
 - Implement caching TBA responses with the ETag, If-None-Match and Cache-Control headers